- Registrar's Office

-The social security number is used for legitimate business purposes for completing, processing, or distributing the following:
+Your SSN is used for legitimate business purposes for completing, processing or distributing the following:

-• Workers Comp Claims (FCCRMC and Department of Labor)
+- Workers’ Compensation Claims (FCSRMC and Department of Labor)

 Providing your Social Security number is a condition of employment at EFSC.
 To protect your identity EFSC will secure your SSN from unauthorized access, never release your SSN to unauthorized parties, and assign you a unique employee identification number.
 This unique ID number will be used for all associated employment and educational purposes at EFSC.

 Please direct any questions to the Human Resources Department at 321-433-7070.

 These programs use your social security number as an identifier for program enrollment and completion.
 Also, it is used for entering placement information into either the OSMIS or the Employ Florida Marketplace statewide data collection and reporting system.
 Because these are performance based contract programs, it is required that all participants and their program related activities be recorded in the Florida state system.